 The SOPHIA Regional Capacity Building Maps are available online.
 The goal of this project is to augment the existing maps on the geospatial distribution of HIAs across the Americas with new information on the organizations that conduct, provide technical assistance and training on, teach about, and fund HIAs.

 The Minimum Elements and Practice Standards, Version 3.0, was released in 2014.
 Created by a working group at the HIA of the Americas conference in 2010, the resource describes best practices in how HIA should be conducted.
 They also present the minimum elements that need to be addressed for a study to be considered an HIA.
 The current version has just been revised to incorporate extensive feedback from HIA practitioners.
+This resource is currently being updated.
+More information about the update can be found here

 The Guidance and Best Practices for Stakeholder Participation in HIA distills stakeholder participation techniques, case studies, and guiding principles from various fields of expertise, including HIA, environmental and social impact assessment, land use and transportation planning, community-based participatory research, and public health.
 The guide is a collective product of the Stakeholder Participation Working Group, which emerged from the March 2010 HIA in the Americas Workshop.
 Its primary audience is HIA practitioners who are working to improve stakeholder participation and leadership in the practice of HIA.
 It may also appeal to community groups and stakeholders who want to more effectively participate in, lead, or influence an HIA.